itrnka/ha-framework/docs/models-collections.md

 ### Collections in *ha* framework are divided to two main types:

-- [objects collections](#objects-collections) - collections of objects which implements the same interface
+- [objects collections](#objects-collections) - collections of models which implements the same interface
-- [scalar values collections](#collections-for-scalar-values) - collections of values of the same type
+- [scalar values collections](#collections-for-scalar-values) - collections of scalar values of the same type

+### About collections

+We can use our collection in many cases as native array, e.g. `foreach`, access by index `$coll[]`, `$coll['x']`, etc. Every collection also has some extra functionality described in this chapter.
+Some functionality was inspired by other popular frameworks.

+Collection must implement interface `ha\Internal\DefaultClass\Model\ModelCollection` and so also implements in background standard interfaces `Iterator`, `ArrayAccess`, `SeekableIterator`, `Serializable`, and `Countable`.
+Described functionality in this document is provided by model collection abstract `ha\Internal\DefaultClass\Model\ModelCollection\ModelCollectionDefaultAbstract`, so collection must be extended from this abstract class.
+But you can also use your custom implementation, if you want, only interface must be implemented.

 ## Objects collections

 ### Working with collections

-Collection implements some interfaces as array, so we can use our collection in many cases as native array, e.g. `foreach`, access by index `$coll[]`, `$coll['x']`, etc. Every collection also has some extra functionality described in this chapter.
-Some functionality was inspired by other popular frameworks.

-### Converting collections to array
+#### Converting collections to array

 We can use magic method `__invoke()`, which allows calling collection as function.
 It returns array with items as array or as stdClass.